-Offering 313 spacious and sumptuously appointed suites and villas, in an elegant tropical ambience, The Ritz-Carlton Bali is a luxurious resort benefitting from a stunning clifftop and beachside setting.
+Offering 313 spacious and sumptuously appointed suites and villas in an elegant tropical ambiance, The Ritz-Carlton Bali is a luxurious resort benefitting from a stunning clifftop and beachside setting.
 It also has a fabulous kids club for families.

-Created to ensure the Bali family vacation of a lifetime, the Ritz Kids resort experience at The Ritz-Carlton, Bali taps into little ones’ innate curiosity by introducing them to the natural wonders and cultural traditions of Bali.
+Created to ensure the Bali family vacation of a lifetime, the Ritz Kids resort experience at The Ritz-Carlton, Bali, taps into little ones’ innate curiosity by introducing them to Bali’s natural wonders and cultural traditions.
 This immersive resort club provides exciting, kid-friendly things to do on and around the beach for kids of all ages.
 Activities include exploring coral reefs, sea turtle preservation and forests, Night Safaris, and more.

 This particularly excellent club lounge is located in its own villa halfway between the bottom of the lobby and the Beach.
 Ritz-Carlton club lounges have always been exceptional and offer an extensive breakfast, light lunch, afternoon tea, light dinner, and desserts.
-This lounge offers red and white wine and beer all day with special cocktails and spirits and after-dinner liquors.
+This lounge offers red and white wine and beer all day with special cocktails, spirits, and after-dinner liquors.